10 Mistakes You Should Avoid When Managing Your Credit

 Credit card companies may seek to convince customers that it’s a good idea to make only their minimum payment every month.
 Often, a borrower is required to pay just 2% of a credit card bill.

-Only about 33% of Americans pay off their credit balance completely every month.
+51% of Americans carry a credit card balance, meaning that 49% pay off their credit balance completely every month.
 But whittling down your debt over a long period enables credit card companies to make more money because interest accrues over time.

 Paying more than the minimum balance will ultimately cost less and give you greater control over your finances.
 Aim to pay your balance in full every month to avoid costly interest.